chaimleib/nextjs-learn/README.md

 Going through the [Learn Next.js](https://nextjs.org/learn) tutorial.

-I'm not following the tutorial exactly, because I want to learn Tailwind and PostCSS, and also because I want to refresh and experiment with React.
+I'm not following the tutorial exactly:

+* I'm using Tailwind and PostCSS instead of module CSS
+* TypeScript instead of JS
+* Added ESLint
+* Some React differences, for the sake of learning and experimenting

 To run on local: